calculix/CalculiX-Examples/Test/Supports/README.md

 Observations:
 + The stress state at the support is consistent with full rigid constraint of the nodes, see the reference solution further down.
 + If you switch the coupling dofs at the load application side from 1...3 to 1...6, the simulation still converges but at a much slower rate.
-+ The `*section print` command is not reliable for large rotations.

 ```
 ccx trans